Pryancito/zeusircd/gc/README.md

 or pages have been recently modified.
 The collector uses two sources of information:

 1. Information provided by the VM system.
 This may be provided in one of several forms.
 Under Solaris 2.X (and potentially under other similar systems) information on dirty pages can be read from the /proc file system.
-  Under other systems (e.g. SunOS4.X) it is possible to write-protect the heap, and catch the resulting faults.
+Under other systems (currently SunOS4.X) it is possible to write-protect the heap, and catch the resulting faults.
    On these systems we require that system calls writing to the heap (other than read) be handled specially by client code.
-See `os_dep.c` for details.
+   See os_dep.c for details.

 2. Information supplied by the programmer.
 The object is considered dirty after a call to `GC_end_stubborn_change` provided the library has been compiled suitably.
 It is typically not worth using for short-lived objects.
    Note that bugs caused by a missing `GC_end_stubborn_change` or `GC_reachable_here` call are likely to be observed very infrequently and hard to trace.

 ## Bugs